CP1404/Practicals/prac_05/README.md

 (When you do your work for subsequent pracs, you will use `prac_06_feedback` and so on...)

-It may look like nothing happened, but your local repository should now have a new branch, which currently has the same contents as the 'master' branch, and it is now the one that is "checked out".
+It may look like nothing happened, but your local repository should now have a new branch, which currently has the same contents as the 'master' (or 'main') branch, and it is now the one that is "checked out".
 See this in the PyCharm footer.

 So now the work you do and commit will be in the `prac_05_feedback` branch, not `master`.
 We will then do a pull request